-The continent of Europe is currently divided into 50 different countries with and 5 additional territories that have yet to be fully recognized.
+The continent of Europe is currently divided into 50 different countries with 5 additional territories that have yet to be fully recognized.

 Europe is one of the smaller continents on planet earth.
 The continent is bordered in the North by the Arctic Ocean.
 The Southern border is shaped by the Mediterranean Sea, while the Eastern boundary is shaped by the Atlantic Ocean.
 The eastern dividing line is often where much of the confusion lies.
 The eastern and south-eastern boundaries of Europe are generally recognized by the Ural and Caucasus Mountains, Caspian Sea, and the Black Sea.